zulucmd/zulu/site/content/getting_started.md

 ### Create additional commands

-Additional commands can be defined and typically are each given their own file inside the cmd/ directory.
+Additional commands can be defined, and each is typically assigned its own file within the `cmd/` directory.

-If you wanted to create a version command you would create cmd/version.go and populate it accordingly.
+If you wanted to create a version command, you would create `cmd/version.go`, and populate it accordingly.

 ```go
 package main